-It’s not uncommon for even credible and experienced tax professionals to be unfamiliar with the ROBS structure, so we’ve put together some key points about this funding option to help improve communication with these professionals.
+It’s not uncommon for experienced tax professionals to be unfamiliar with Rollovers for Business Start-ups (ROBS).
+We’ve put together key points about this small business funding option to help improve your communication with these professionals.

 How to Introduce ROBS to CPAs & Tax Attorneys